 In 1967, several ODOT employees decided they wanted to help each other save money and obtain loans in a way that would return money to them, not to the bankers.
-With $100 and a shoebox (or so folklore tell us), our credit union was formed.
+With $100 and a shoebox (or so folklore tells us), our credit union was formed.

 According to the original articles of incorporation, the purpose of this new credit union was to: “promote thrift and to provide credit for its members” and eligibility was open to “all employees and their families (if living in the same household) of the Ohio Department of Highways and retired employees who were members at the time of retirement.” (from original bylaws, July 1967)